 The University's Office of Environmental Health and Safety recommends the complete evacuation of most buildings in an alarm situation.
-Departmental evacuation plans provide detailed information about the evacuation procedures for individual buildings.
-If necessary, transportation of persons shall be coordinated with appropriate University Police and Parking/ Transportation Department personnel for the purpose of evacuation and relocation of persons threatened by or displaced by the incident.
-Responding emergency personnel will identify a temporary shelter or facility such as John Paul Jones Arena, Memorial Gym or another facility as needed.
-Building evacuation locations are located at uvaemergency.virginia.edu/building- evacuation-locations.
+Building Emergency Action Plans provide detailed information about the evacuation procedures for individual academic division buildings, and Red Books provide the information for most UVA Health buildings.
+Building evacuation locations are listed at uvaemergency.virginia.edu/building-evacuationlocations.
+If necessary, transportation of persons shall be coordinated with appropriate University Police Department and Parking and Transportation personnel for the purpose of evacuation and relocation of persons threatened by or displaced by the incident.
+Responding emergency personnel will identify a temporary shelter or facility such as the North Grounds Rec Center, Memorial Gym or another facility as needed.